Herbstrith/MarsRoverrChallenge/README.md

 ### Getting Started

-To solve a given input file (txt), use
+To solve a given input file(txt) use

 ```
 node solver.js path/to/testfile.txt